fsr/haskell-lessons/docs/script/_sources/types.rst.txt

 Constructors serve two purposes.

 #.
 They are used, through normal function application, to *construct* a value of their type.
-    You can think of any constructor (like ``Coordinates``) as a function, wich takes arguments according to the number and type of its fields and produces a value of its type.
+    You can think of any constructor (like ``Coordinates``) as a function, which takes arguments according to the number and type of its fields and produces a value of its type.

     ::